SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/optimizer.rst

     :align: left

-Differential evolution is a population based algorithm which uses differences between points as a guide to selecting new points.
-For each member of the population a pair of points is chosen at random, and a difference vector is computed.
+Differential evolution is a population based algorithm which uses differences between points as a guide to selecting new points [Storn1997]_.
+For each member of the
+population a pair of points is chosen at random, and a difference vector is computed.
 This vector is scaled, and a random subset of its components are added to the current point based on crossover ratio.
 This new point is